 True mountain vertical should be one factor you consider when choosing a resort to shred, and in many cases, it doesn’t need to be a deal-breaker.

-In fact, if you think about it, many of the lift infrastructures at today’s resorts end up creating zones where you may only be lapping 1,000 feet of a resort’s 2,000+ vertical.
-So by no means should true vertical be a deal-breaker, unless you’re someone who craves long, leg-burning runs that go on forever.
+In fact, if you think about it, many of the chairlift infrastructures at today’s resorts end up creating zones where guests may only be lapping 1,000 feet of a resort’s 2,000+ foot vertical.
+So by no means should true vertical be a deal-breaker unless you’re someone who craves long, leg-burning, continuous fall-line runs that go on forever.

-After all, what is the best ski resort?
+After all, what is the best ski area?